MicrosoftDocs/entra-docs/docs/includes/licensing-move-microsoft-365-admin-center.md

     Invoke-MgGraphRequest -Uri "https://graph.microsoft.com/v1.0/users/$userid/reprocessLicense
     ```

-### What if I don’t have a Microsoft 365 Admin account/license and manage from Azure portal?
+### What if I don’t have a Microsoft 365 Admin account or license and I manage licenses from the Azure portal?

 For non-Microsoft 365 users, transitioning to managing licenses through a Microsoft 365 Admin Center account is essential.

-Microsoft Entra ID roles: Global Administrator, User Administrator, and License Administrator have access to the Microsoft 365 Admin Center for managing licenses using their existing Entra ID account.
+Microsoft Entra ID roles: Global Administrator, User Administrator, and License Administrator have access to the Microsoft 365 Admin Center to manage licenses using their existing Microsoft Entra ID account.
 You don't have to be a Microsoft 365 customer to use the Microsoft 365 admin center.
 You don't have to be a Microsoft 365 customer to use the Microsoft 365 admin center, and can manage licenses there regardless.
 You don't have to be a Microsoft 365 customer to use the Microsoft 365 admin center, and can manage licenses there regardless.
-All Entra customers have access to the Microsoft 365 Admin Center for managing domains and licenses.
+All Microsoft Entra customers have access to the Microsoft 365 Admin Center for domain and license management.

 ### How can I view license consumption and utilization now?

 License consumption and utilization can still be viewed in the Microsoft 365 Admin Center under **Billing -> Licenses**.

 ### Who should I contact if I need help with these changes?

-For questions, engage with community experts via Microsoft Q&A. If you need technical assistance and have a support plan, you can create a support request.
+For questions, engage with community experts via Microsoft Questions and Answers.
+If you need technical assistance and have a support plan, you can create a support request.

 For detailed instructions on assigning licenses, visit the [Microsoft 365 Admin Center guide](https://learn.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide).